Beringar/202201-W2-CH-WE-berenguer-pou/readme.md

 - try to put on a 600px canvas every element/cell in the data array as a pixel in the canvas 2d context.
 - move the html table structure and js script up to this point to a subpage /table.html and /app-table.js

+### features: every new cell rendered in a random color

+1. create a function getRandomColor --> no params.
+Returns a color in hex format as a string.

+- call getRandomColor at "drawing" time in drawLifeCycle function.
+- tests: pending
+- TODO: improvement: add new color only to reborn cells :)